Scotland to play Poland friendly

 Scotland and Ukraine hope to meet in June, with the winners going on to face either Wales or Austria, who meet in Cardiff on 24 March.

-Steve Clarke, who is set to name his squad for the forthcoming international break tomorrow, will then take his side to play another friendly away to the losers of that match on 29 March.
+Steve Clarke, who is set to name his squad for the forthcoming international break on Tuesday, will then take his side to play another friendly away to the losers of that match on 29 March.

 Poland were last in Scotland for a Euro 2016 qualifier, with Robert Lewandowski scoring a last-minute goal in a 2-2 draw in October 2015.